cobilab/eagle/README.md

 alt="EAGLE" width="350" height="100" border="0" /></p>
 <br>

-Search for **relative absent words (RAW)** in genomic sequences using a reference sequence.
-Currently, EAGLE runs on command line linux environment.
+Search for **relative absent words (RAWs)** in genomic sequences using a reference sequence.
+Currently, EAGLE runs on a command line environment.
 It reports into files the absent words, in a k-mer range size, as well as the associated positions.
-EAGLE can run in a multi-thread mode to minimize computation times.
+EAGLE can run in a **multi-thread mode** to minimize computation times.

 ## INSTALLATION ##